efeelize/eng/bec/record/phase_1/Day_14.md

 ## PART III.promotion policy
 ### improtance
 - contributes to both the career development of individual and the overall growth and success of our corporation.
 - existence of discrimination can undermine both the morale and productivity of its victims.

 ### how
 - serve as a reward for the sales staff with ability and outstanding work performance and encourage them to continue their efforts.
-- promotion decisions are based only on qualifications,demostrated performance.
+- promotion decisions are based only on qualifications, demostrated performance.

 ### sentence